pryv/dev-site/source/guides/data-modelling.md

 ![Example Streams Structure](/assets/images/data_model_allergens.svg)

 This stream structure has multiple benefits:
-- Allows interoperability in the case of multiple data sources
+- Allows aggregation of data originating from different data sources
 - Provides enough context to the data and thus avoids ambiguities
 - Enables granular accesses to streams